seasonedcc/composable-functions/API.md

 # Error Constructors and Handlers
 The `Failure` results contain a list of errors that can be of any extended class of `Error`.
-To help with composables `withSchema` though, we provide some constructors that will help you create errors to differentiate between kinds of errors.
+However, to help with composables with schema, we provide some constructors that will help you create errors to differentiate between kinds of errors.

 ## ErrorList
 An `ErrorList` is a special kind of error that carries a list of errors that can be used to represent multiple errors in a single result.